 Creatine is not known to cause cramps directly.
 However, since creatine can increase intracellular water, it can lower the concentration of certain electrolytes, so your need for things like sodium and magnesium may be a bit higher when taking creatine.

-However, this is strictly conjecture, more research is needed to determine the exact role of creatine in cramps.
+However, this is strictly conjectured; more research is needed to determine the exact role of creatine in cramps.

-Contrary to popular belief, the body uses all energy systems (phosphagen, glycolytic, and oxidative system) at all times, with varying degrees of dependence depending on the intensity and duration of the type of training.
+Contrary to popular belief, the body uses all energy systems (phosphagen, glycolytic, and oxidative system) at all times, with varying degrees of dependence depending on the intensity and duration of the training.

-Endurance athletes, which include runners, primarily use the oxidative system but also take advantage of glycolysis and the phosphagen system.
+Endurance athletes, including runners, primarily use the oxidative system and take advantage of glycolysis and the phosphagen system.